libor-m/ngs-course/install.rst

 Mac OS X and Linux
 ^^^^^^^^^^^^^^^^^^
 Ssh is used to control the virtual computer.
-It should be installed in your computer.
+It should be already installed in your computer.

 Files can be transferred with ``scp``, ``rsync`` or ``lftp`` (recommended) from the command line. `Scp` and `rsync` could be already installed in your system,